The signals of doomsday II: Cosmological signatures of late time $SU(3)_c$ symmetry breaking: Thermal particle production from frictional dissipation in the SU(3)c transition

+with $\rho_{\rm th}$ the scalar or gluon energy density extracted from the evolution $SU(3)_c$. \textbf{Peak structure and scaling.} For bosonic thermal distributions with $m \ll T$, the maximum of the momentum distribution occurs very close to

+a standard result that remains accurate for the TeV–scale scalar and massive–gluon masses used in our $SU(3)_c$ benchmark.
+Because smaller~$\delta$ leads to much larger thermal energy densities in both the scalar and gluon channels, and thus to larger shock temperatures $T$, the peaks of the corresponding spectra shift systematically to higher momenta as $\delta$ decreases.
+This scaling, together with the large hierarchy in total particle numbers between the three $\delta$–benchmarks, explains the structure and vertical separation of the curves in the final $SU(3)_c$ spectra.

+\textbf{Resulting thermal spectrum.} Figure~\ref{fig:su3c-spectra} displays the physically correct, fully normalised spectra ${\rm d}N/{\rm d}k$ for the three choices of~$\delta$ considered in this $SU(3)_c$ setup, shown separately for the scalar and gluon sectors.
+Each curve encodes: (i) the massive Bose–Einstein shape determined by the corresponding shock temperature, (ii) the shift of the peak at $k_{\rm peak}\simeq 2.8T$, and (iii) the correct total particle yield fixed by the thermal multiplicities $N_{\rm scalar}$ or $N_{\rm gluon}$ obtained from the microscopic evolution as shown in table~\ref{tab:su3c-thermal-yields}.
+The steep decline at $k\gg T$ reflects Boltzmann suppression in the massive tail of the distribution.
+Although the plots explicitly show the spectra for the $SU(3)_c$ scalar and massive gluons, the same thermal bath also populates all other degrees of freedom with comparable characteristic momenta $k\sim T$, inherited from the same shocked layer.

+The resulting thermal channel dominates over vacuum mismatch particle production by many orders of magnitude.
+This behaviour is expected: once the wall becomes ultra-relativistic, even modest friction injects a substantial fraction of the released vacuum energy into the surrounding medium, and thermalisation converts this into an enormous number of relativistic quanta.
+While our treatment does not yet include the full fluid back-reaction or plasma self-interaction effects, it serves as a reliable leading-order upper estimate for the thermal yield, correctly reflecting the primary friction-induced heating and illustrating in a transparent way how an ultra-relativistic wall can inject large amounts of energy into its environment.

-In the following plots, we display the corresponding photon and neutrino spectra (differential counts per event versus energy in GeV), which encode the initial zero momentum mode production at the wall and the amplification from the relativistic surface expansion.
-In the frictionless analysis, the spectra were obtained directly from the vacuum mismatch particle–production calculation and displayed as differential yields versus energy.
-However, once frictional effects are included, the total number of produced quanta is determined by integrating the production rate over the expanding bubble volume.
+The produced excitations are now thermally populated quanta in the shocked layer behind the $SU(3)_c$ bubble wall: a colored octet scalar associated with $SU(3)_c$ breaking and the corresponding massive gluon modes.
+These degrees of freedom are rapidly thermalised and then promptly decay into QCD final states and subsequent cascades, which in turn generate energetic photons and neutrinos.
+In the following plots we display the resulting photon and neutrino spectra (differential counts per event versus energy in GeV), which encode both the initial thermal production at the wall and the amplification due to the ultra–relativistic surface expansion.

+Once frictional effects are included, the total number of produced quanta is determined by integrating the production rate over the expanding bubble volume.
 This integration yields a total multiplicity $N_{\rm tot}$, which effectively rescales the overall normalization of the spectrum without altering its shape.
 The resulting plots therefore display the fitted spectra, normalized to the integrated yield, providing the correct physical normalization.